zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2018/oci-vm/README.md

 ## Create a Virtual Cloud Network ##
-1. Sign in to the Oracle Cloud Platform.
+1. Sign in to the Oracle Cloud.
 2. Click the menu icon to expand the menu on the left edge of the screen.
 3. Select **Networking**.
 4. Click **Virtual Cloud Networks**.